 4. Honey and cinnamon face mask

 Research suggests that a combination of honey and cinnamon powder can work against acne-causing bacteria (12).
 Certain natural compounds in these food items may act against the proliferation of Propionibacterium acnes and Staphylococcus epidermidis, the bacteria associated with the formation of acne.
+Thus, honey and cinnamon powder are effective natural remedies for treating acne.

 Your teen can consider using honey and cinnamon mask once or twice a week.